simubank/project10-bomberman/backend/README.md

 GET /transactions/withinDays/:days
 * Returns a sample of the transactions that occurred within <days> days
+* Does not flatten the arrays (ie. returns an array of arrays, with each sub array being one user's transactions)

 ## Implementation Details
 * Express with Node.js